Skip to content

 Persistent

-Set workspaceLifetime: 'persistent' on the persistentAgents entry to keep workspaces open across the child's lifetime.
-They close only when the child is terminated (via companion__terminateChild) or the parent shuts down.
+Set workspaceLifetime: 'persistent' on the persistentAgents entry to (once supported) keep workspaces open across the child's lifetime.
+They would close only when the child is terminated (via companion__terminateChild) or the parent shuts down.

 typescript